Edwin Boxshall

-Edwin "Eddie" George Boxshall (4 February 1897 – 26 January 1984) was a British intelligence officer, commercial representative and adviser to the Foreign Office.
+Edwin George Boxshall (4 February 1897 – 26 January 1984) was a British intelligence officer, commercial representative and adviser to the Foreign Office.
 He served in both the First and Second World Wars and played a prominent role in intelligence and commercial affairs related to Romania.

 Described as one of the longest-serving officers in British intelligence history, he continued to advise MI6 and the Foreign Office well into his eighties.

 Biography

 Early life and First World War

 Edwin George Boxshall was born on 4 February 1897 in Bucharest, Romania, where his father, William, ran a small business importing tractors.
 His mother, Marie Meyer, was of German origin.

 He was living in Bucharest at the outbreak of the First World War.
 Romania remained neutral at first but joined the Allies in August 1916.
 Following a rapid Central Powers offensive, Bucharest fell in December 1916 and much of the country came under occupation.
 The northeast around Iași remained unoccupied and served as the seat of the Romanian government.

-Before the German occupation of the city, Boxshall came into contact with the British Secret Intelligence Service and served in a small intelligence unit under Mansfield Cumming, which included Capt.
-Tom Laycock, Bertie Maw and W. A. Guthrie.
+Before the German occupation of the city, Boxshall came into contact with the British Secret Intelligence Service and served in a small intelligence unit under Mansfield Cumming, which included Captain Tom Laycock, Bertie Maw and W. A. Guthrie.
 Boxshall, who was half German and a native of Bucharest, helped coordinate espionage efforts against Bulgaria and manage the flow of reports from agents, including intelligence relayed from Constantinople.

 He joined the British Military Mission in August 1917, holding the rank of second lieutenant, and continued intelligence work under the cover of the mission as German forces advanced.
 The team relocated to Iași, where Boxshall was tasked with gathering information on developments in Bessarabia and southern Russia, regions affected by the Russian Revolution and ensuing Russian Civil War.
 Captured by Bolshevik forces and detained at Hotin on the Dniester River, he was later freed by Allied forces and returned to Iași in late 1918.
 He was eventually evacuated to Britain via Murmansk.